vaezim/Helping-Hand/README.md

 *This is an automated app.
 It logs in to your lichess accout, picks bullet time control, and beats the opponent.
 More customisation will be added later.*
 1. Activate **[Input moves with keyboard]** from Preferences/Game Behavior.
 2. Enter your Lichess credentials in the dedicated place in the config file *lichess/config.json*.
-3. Once you open `lichess.bat` it will create a webdriver instance, request lichess website and sign in using your credentials.
+3. Once you open `main.py` in the folder `lichess` it will create a webdriver instance, request lichess website and sign in using your credentials.
 4. Select a time control.
 5. From now on the moves are made by the bot until the match is over.